aeciopires/adsoft/README.md

 # English

-Example of infrastructure as code in enterprise ADSoft (Aécio e André Software :-) ).
+Example of infrastructure as code in enterprise ADSoft - Aécio and Déo Software :-).

 ## Contributing